 What happened next?

-Just as God had gone in first, I knew he’d stay to the last.
-That’s what he does.
-He’s got this.
+Just as God had gone in first, I knew God would stay to the last.
+That’s what God does.
+God is always present.

-So why had I been there?
+So why had I been at the library that afternoon?
 No idea.
 Maybe just to observe.
 Maybe for someone else to observe.
-Like many other places I’ve found myself the past two years, I’m just showing up.
-When God wants more once I’m in, I find out about it.
+Like many other places I’ve found myself the past few years, I’m just showing up.
+Once I’m in, if God wants more from me, I’ll find out about it then.

 And if not, so be it.

-I’m finding contentment in letting him do his thing.
+I’m finding contentment in just showing up with God.
 Stopping my overanalyzing.
-Releasing the hyper-responsibility to change things.
+Releasing my hyper-responsibility to figure things out.

 We don’t have to understand all we see.
-We don’t have to actively participate in all we see.
+We don’t have to actively achieve something in all we witness.

 * * *